di-br/ArduCAN/README.md

 1. Log data on high-speed bus (under steering column) to uSD.
 This *does work*, but seems to *loose* a lot of *frames*.
 I guess the sketch needs to speed up.
 2. No Arduino example seems to be complete without a form of blinken lights.
 So here we go: flash the two LEDs when you break or disengage the clutch.
 This *works*, but is rather useless.
 3. Query some simple stats for the DPF and either indicate via LED or log to uSD.
 This *works partially*.
 Indicating status via LED is still missing, querying the DPF stats is done simple minded and also seems to miss one of the answers.
 The general idea is there.

+**AnyLog**

+This sketch is built starting from macchina.cc's examples using their [code base](https://github.com/macchina/mcp2515).
+Their library for the MCP2515 seems more complete and looked after.
+The sketch attemps to auto-sense the Baud rate and then simply log all frames.
+This is broken, as in it can only log via serial console and not to the uSD card...